North Wollo Zone

-North Wollo (Amharic: ሰሜን ወሎ) also called Semien Wollo, is a zone in Amhara Region of Ethiopia.
+North Wollo (Amharic: ሰሜን ወሎ) also called North Wello, Semen or Semien Wollo, is one of Zones of Amhara Region in Ethiopia.
 It is bordered on the south by South Wollo, on the west by South Gondar, on the north by Wag Hemra, on the northeast by Tigray Region, and on the east by Afar Region; part of its southern border is defined by the Mille River.
 Its highest point is Mount Abuna Yosef.
 Its towns include Lasta Lalibela (known for its rock-cut churches) and Weldiya (also spelled Woldia).
 North Wollo acquired its name from the former province of Wollo.

 Overview

 All eight rural woredas of this Zone have been grouped amongst the 48 woredas identified as the most drought prone and food insecure in the Amhara Region.

 Most of this Zone is mountainous and characterized by steep slopes, which are unsuitable for agriculture and severely limits the cultivated area.
 A survey of the land in this Zone shows that 24% is arable or cultivable, 4.6% pasture, 0.37% forest, 17.4% shrubland, 47.3% degraded or unusable, and the remaining 6.3% all other uses.
 To combat increasing droughts and improve crop yields, 12 irrigation projects have been undertaken in five woredas, affecting 1.64 square kilometers and benefiting 6,783 households.

 Historical Districts of Semien Wollo include Raya Kobo, Lasta Lalibela, Wadla, Delanta, Gidan, Bugna, and Meket.